 Pharmaceutical sales representatives must have a strong knowledge of chemistry, anatomy, and physiology so that they can explain to doctors how a new drug will affect their patients.

-As a medical product/device sales representative, you need to have the technological knowledge to explain how a product works.
-You also need the scientific knowledge to be able to explain how this product will benefit both doctor and patient.
+These workers need to have the technological knowledge to explain how a product works.
+They also need the scientific knowledge to be able to explain how this product will benefit both doctor and patient.

 07Physician Assistant and Nurse Practitioner

 Physician assistants and nurse practitioners are in high demand as front-line service providers.
-Biology provides an excellent foundation for graduate work in both of these similar professions.
+Biology provides an excellent foundation for graduate work in these similar professions.

 Physician assistants and nurse practitioners must have a sound understanding of human biological systems, anatomy, and physiology to diagnose medical problems.
 They also need a biology major's advanced knowledge of the scientific method to interpret emerging research about various treatment options and medications.

-Physician assistants and nurse practitioners must have an aptitude for learning and remembering scientific and medical terminology, just like the biology major.
+Physician assistants and nurse practitioners must have an aptitude for learning and remembering scientific and medical terminology.
+These careers require at least a master’s degree.

 08Medical and Health Services Manager